Starwood American Express *Best Signup Offer*

 There are a number of very attractive hotel rewards credit cards on the market, so how does this one compare against the competition?
 Well take a look for yourself...

-March's Best Offer: If you've been waiting, now is the time to apply because you can earn up to 25,000 Starpoints AND get a $0 introductory annual fee for the first year, then $65 (and that's very reasonable compared to many other travel cards).
-You receive 10,000 bonus points after the first purchase and the other 15,000 points after spending $5,000 in the first six months of cardmembership (combined that's 25,000 points, which is enough for a weekend getaway at a very nice category 4 hotel!
+April's Best Offer: If you've been waiting, now is the time to apply because you can earn up to 25,000 Starpoints AND get a $0 introductory annual fee for the first year, then $65 (and that's very reasonable compared to many other travel cards).
+You receive 10,000 bonus points after the first purchase and the other 15,000 points after spending $5,000 in the first six months of cardmembership.
+Combined that's 25,000 points, which is enough for a weekend getaway at a very nice Category 4 hotel!

 You can use your points for both Starwood hotel stays as well as airfare.
 The biggest problem with airline cards is that your miles are only good on one airline.
-Sometimes they allow you to transfer, but usually you get penalized for doing so.
+Sometimes they allow you to transfer, but usually you get penalized for doing so, or the number of transfer partners is limited.
 But with the Starwood Preferred Guest program, you can transfer points almost always on a 1-for-1 basis to more than 30 airlines.
-Examples include Delta, American Airlines, JetBlue, US Airways, Aeroplan/Air Canada, and about two dozen others.
+Examples include Delta, American Airlines, US Airways, Aeroplan/Air Canada, and about two dozen others.

 This is a very special benefit.
-In fact it's the only card in existence that lets you do that.
-Even the Membership Rewards program offered on other American Express cards like Premier Rewards Gold only allows you to transfer to around a dozen airline programs, not 30 like this card.
+Even the Membership Rewards program offered on other American Express cards like Premier Rewards Gold doesn't have 30 partner airlines.

 That's exactly why I put my money where my mouth is and use this one myself (mine is pictured below).

 Known as Starpoints, you earn them on everything you buy.
 For regular purchases, you earn 1 Starpoint per dollar on every purchase made.
 For spending at Starwood properties, the amount of points you earn depends on your SPG tier: